derailed-dash/dazbo-commons-py/README.md

 pytest
 ```

 4. Install packages for actually creating the build.
-(If nto already included in `requirements.txt`):
+(If not already included in `requirements.txt`):

 ```bash
 py -m pip install twine